Goaty-yagi/portfolio-with-next.js/posts/FMChildrenStaggeredAndScrollAnime.md

 # :How to implement staggered animation?

-There are two requirement To do so.
+There are two requirement to do so.
 Below is a whole code.
 I will describe what are required later.

 ```javascript
 import { motion } from "framer-motion";